Granulomatosis with polyangiitis (pulmonary manifestations)

 Granulomatosis with polyangiitis (Wegener granulomatosis), is a multi-system systemic necrotizing non-caseating granulomatous vasculitis affecting small to medium-sized arteries, capillaries and veins 1, and the lungs are the most frequently involved organ, seen in 95% of cases.

-Unfortunately, the radiographic appearances of Wegener granulomatosis are very varied, making a diagnosis by imaging alone often difficult.
-Four patterns are recognised, although the first two are most common 3-4:
+Unfortunately, the radiographic appearances of GPA are widely variable, making a diagnosis by imaging alone often difficult.
+Four patterns are recognised, although the first two are most common 3,4:

 - nodules +/- cavitation